 Don’t buy renter’s insurance from just any company.
 Compare quotes from several different insurers and keep your eye out for reasonable rates.
 Ask for recommendations from your friends and neighbors.
 Your landlord might even have some useful suggestions.

 Rates aren’t the only thing to look at when you’re comparing insurers, however.
 If a company offers poor coverage at a low rate, that low rate could end up costing you more money in the long run — so be sure to read company reviews.
-For example, an Assurant review can give you insight into the company’s service and reputation.

 Choose the Right Deductible